The Message of Jesus offers hope.

 (Interview with Steve Paulson, The Disbeliever, 7 July 2006)

-Of course, I first got defensive.
+Upon first reading this, I got defensive.
 Then, after the blood rush to the head subsided, I found myself challenged by his comments.
 Worse was to follow.
 I had to agree, he had a valid point.

 If we believe everything is going to get worse and worse; if everything’s going to come apart at the seams, why bother doing anything at all?
 Why not just wait-it-out, survive it, escape it?
-Actually, if this is our end-times worldview, wouldn’t it be more logical to hasten the end by allowing (or even helping) things to get worse?
-While that would be ridiculous, it would be consistent with a fatalistic perspective…
+Actually, if this is our end times worldview, wouldn’t it be more logical to allow or even help things to get worse?

-The early believers certainly lived in hopeful expectancy of Jesus’ imminent return—even a casual reader of the New Testament would come to this conclusion.
-Of course, He didn’t come that soon … over 2,000 years later and we’re still here.
+The first believers certainly lived in hopeful expectancy of Jesus’ imminent return—even a casual reader of the New Testament would come to this conclusion.
+Of course, He didn’t come that soon … 2,000 years later and we’re still here.
 Were they deceived?

-The apostolic writers exhorted the early church to live large for God anticipating His second coming.
-Were they also deceived … or worse, were they being manipulative?
+Moreover, the apostolic writers exhorted the early church to live large for God anticipating His second coming.
+Were they also deceived … or worse, were they manipulative?
 Did they use this teaching to compel the early believers to a certain way of life even though they knew it wasn’t going to happen?

 No, they were neither deceived nor deceptive.